 Civilization has many benefits; enough, in fact, that we’d never dream of returning to our ancestral ways.
-Desire has many benefits too, and living without desire is unimaginable… or rather impractical and undoable.
-The benefits of both come with unintended consequences.
+Desire has many benefits too, and living without desire is unimaginable, impractical and undoable.
+And these benefits of civilization and desire come with unintended consequences.
 As Buddha’s Second Noble Truth states, desire causes suffering.
-Obviously, the answer to the ills of both civilization and desire is moderation!
+Clearly, the answer to the ills of both civilization and desire is moderation!

-The devil is in the details though; how much is too much or too little is the gnarly question embedded in any answer that advocates moderation.
+Even so, the devil is in the details.
+How much moderation is too much or too little is the tricky question behind any advocacy for moderation.
 What is just right for me can seem too much or too little for you.
 However, until we realize that both desire and civilization contribute profoundly to our suffering, we’ll just keep going around in circles pinning the blame on scapegoats instead.